-One advantage of using this method to compare wake predictions between models is that it focuses on the comparison on 10 the quantity of interest, which is the power production of turbines at a given location.
-Rather than trying to identify a wake center, focus is shifted from how far the centroid of deficit is shifted, to how much expected power production is possible at a given location.
-This will be important, if for example, focus shifts from wake deflection to energy entrainment.
+One advantage of using this method to compare wake predictions between models is that it focuses on the comparison on the quantity of interest, which is the power production of turbines at a given location.
+Rather than trying to identify a wake center, focus is shifted from how far the centroid of deficit is shifted to how much expected power production is possible at a given location.
+This will be important if, for example, focus were to shift from wake deflection to energy entrainment.

-All simulations in this paper are of a neutral atmospheric boundary layer, with a mean-wind speed at hub height of 8 m/s, similar to what has been used in past studies (Fleming et al. (2015)).
-This simulation had 6% turbulence intensity with a shear

-15 exponent of 0.085.
-The domain size is 5 km x 1.8 km x 1 km.
-The simulations include National Renewable Energy Laboratory's (NREL's) 5-MW reference turbines from Jonkman et al. (2009), modeled as an actuator disk for computational efficiency.
-In previous work, the actuator disk model with rotation has shown to be comparable to an actuator line model in predicting power (c.f.
-Porté-Agel et al. (2011); Martínez-Tossas et al. (2015))
+All simulations in this paper are of a neutral atmospheric boundary layer, with a mean wind speed at hub height of 8 m s^{-1} , similar to what has been used in past studies (Fleming et al., 2015).
+This simulation had at hub height 6 % turbulence intensity with a shear exponent of 0.085.
+The domain size is $5 \text{ km} \times 1.8 \text{ km} \times 1 \text{ km}$.
+The simulations include the NREL 5-MW reference turbines from Jonkman et al. (2009), modeled as an actuator disk with rotation for computational efficiency.
+In previous work, the actuator disk model with rotation has been shown to be comparable to an actuator line model in predicting power (see Porté-Agel et al., 2011; Martínez-Tossas et al., 2015)